jensflorian/openhab-addons/bundles/org.openhab.binding.km200/README.md

 # KM200 Binding

 The KM200 Binding is communicating with a [Buderus Logamatic web KM200 / KM100 / KM50](https://www.buderus.de/de/produkte/catalogue/alle-produkte/7719_gateway-logamatic-web-km200-km100-km50).
+It also supports the [Bosch MB LANi communication interface for CR400 / CW400 / CW800](https://tt-smarthome.resource.bosch.com/documents/Manual/DE/Junkers/BoschMBLANiInstallationsanleitung.pdf) used in Bosch or Junkers heaters.
 It is possible to receive and send parameters like string or float values.

 **Important**: If the communication is not working and you see in the logfile errors like "illegal key size" then you have to change the [Java Cryptography Extension to the Unlimited Strength Jurisdiction](https://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).